jgarcesres/git2jamf/README.md

 * If enabled, it will add a prefix with the `branch name_`  to a script.

 ## Future state
-I'm hoping to add the ability to delete scripts and to handle extension attributes.
+* handle extension attributes.
+* slack notifications
 Suggestions are welcome!

 ## Inputs
 ### `jamf_url`